Back to Reference

 What are the stages of an AI workload?

-Data collection and ingestion: Raw data enters the system from sensors, logs, APIs, or third-party sources.
+Raw data enters from sensors, logs, APIs, or third-party sources.

-Data preparation and feature engineering: Data is cleaned, transformed, and structured for model training.
+Data is cleaned, transformed, and structured for training.

-Evaluation and validation: The model is tested and tuned to ensure accuracy, fairness, and robustness.
+Model is tested for accuracy, fairness, and robustness.

 Each phase has distinct infrastructure needs—and your architecture should support seamless transitions between them.